Anal and Rectal Abscess

 - Drainage from the perianal skin (anal fistula)

 Treatment for an anal and rectal abscess generally requires surgical drainage.
-This minimally invasive procedure is usually performed with a local anesthetic in a clinical setting (physician’s office).
-Anal or rectal abscesses prone to infection may require an operating room and deeper anesthesia for surgical drainage.
+This minimally invasive procedure is usually performed with a local and/or general anesthetic in a clinical setting (physician’s office or operating room).
+Anal or rectal abscesses that are extensive may require general sedation and operating room for better surgical drainage.
 Most anal and rectal abscesses that receive surgical drainage resolve and do not demand further treatment.
-However, recurring anal and rectal abscesses may indicate an anal fistula, which typically warrants a fistulotomy for treatment.
+However, recurring anal and rectal abscesses may indicate an anal fistula, which typically warrants further investigation and outpatient surgical management for treatment.